-Plans for 2013 include the creation of the Vanderveer-Knox History Center, dedicated to the preservation and sharing of local history.
+Upcoming plans include the creation of the Vanderveer-Knox History Center, dedicated to the preservation and sharing of local history.
 Supported by a generous contribution from a Somerset County resident, the Friends are furnishing a small 1813 parlor on the first floor of the house as a study center and library, with a small collection of books, documents and other research materials, along with appropriate period style furnishings.

 Today, the Vanderveer house welcomes a growing number of visitors of all ages each month with educational and interpretive programs, such as house tours, family and children's events, hands-on living history activities, an annual Colonial Christmas celebration, Colonial Springfest, and other programs conducted in partnership with the Heritage Trail Association, other nearby Revolutionary War sites, Bedminster Township and Somerset County's Cultural and Heritage Commission.

 The Friends lost a great ally when Mr. Sekel died in 2008, but John Seidel, who later wrote a dissertation about the archaeological project, remains an active partner.
-Working with Seidel, historical geographer Stewart Bruce, other historians, and students at Washington College, in Chestertown, MD., the Friends are using sophisticated mapping software to create a 3D visualization of the lost Pluckemin Cantonment in a series of digital animations that will be interpreted and narrated by scholars.
-The animated visualization depicts buildings (officers' quarters, armorers' shop, artificers' quarters, tin smith's shop, etc.) as well as the physical materials, tools and daily activities of life at the site.
+Working with Seidel, historical geographer Stewart Bruce, other historians, and students at Washington College, in Chestertown, MD., the Friends are using sophisticated mapping software to create a 3D visualization of the lost Pluckemin Cantonment in a series of digital animations interpreted and narrated by scholars.
+The depicts buildings (officers' quarters, armorers' shop, artificers' quarters, tin smith's shop, etc.) as well as the physical materials, tools and daily activities of life at the site.

 The 21st-century digital exhibition complements the Friends' more traditional interpretive programs—authentic artifacts, beautiful period rooms, museum displays, art works, maps and printed materials.
 The virtual cantonment will be presented on-site at the Jacobus Vanderveer House Museum, posted on the museum's website and Facebook page and will be available for posting by other organizations.
 The story of America's first military academy, and its impact on the outcome of the war and the future of the nation will be there for all to see.
 Perhaps we'll share a part of Cliff Sekel's realization, which he described to the Star Ledger in 2002: "Whenever I come here, I can honestly picture in my mind the genius of these men.
 It never ceases to amaze me how little we know about them.
 We put them on pedestals and dehumanize them, but they are even more intriguing as mortals."